ietf-wg-cellar/flac-specification/rfc_backmatter.md

 # Numerical considerations

 In order to maintain lossless behavior, all arithmetic used in encoding and decoding sample values MUST be done with integer data types to eliminate the possibility of introducing rounding errors associated with floating-point arithmetic.
-Use of floating-point representations in analysis (e.g. finding a good predictor or rice parameter) is not a concern, as long as the process of using the found predictor and rice parameter to encode audio samples is implemented with only integer math.
+Use of floating-point representations in analysis (e.g. finding a good predictor or Rice parameter) is not a concern, as long as the process of using the found predictor and Rice parameter to encode audio samples is implemented with only integer math.

 Furthermore, the possibility of integer overflow MUST be eliminated by using data types large enough to never overflow.
 Choosing a 64-bit signed data type for all arithmetic involving sample values would make sure the possibility for overflow is eliminated, but usually smaller data types are chosen for increased performance, especially in embedded devices.
 This section will provide guidelines for choosing the right data type in each step of encoding and decoding FLAC files.